biocodellc/archive-ppo-fims/docs/stardog.md

    * DL times out
    * RL is super slow (returns the same results as QL)
    * QL is fast but does not return what we expect.
-   -  returns superclasses but does not infer plant stages
+   -  returns superclasses but does not infer plant stages as happened when we were working with Fact++ in protege.
 ```
 ppo:~/unzipped_data$ stardog query pheno_paper_test  -r stardog_query.sparql
 +-------------------------------------------+-------------------------------------------+---------------------------------------+